VCR (song)

-"VCR" is the fourth single by The xx, from their self-titled debut album.
+"VCR" is the fourth single by English indie rock band the xx from their self-titled debut album.
 The single was first released in the UK on 24 January 2010.
 The song was also featured on the episode "Black Friday" from the television series Lie to Me.
 Music critic Robert Christgau named it the tenth best single of the year.